lcontr1/AI_Blog/README.md

 Another hiccup I encountered was during the use of pytube.
 Pytube was implemented in the tutorial to extract the audio from the video and turn it into a transcript to feed into OpenAI.
 I could not use Pytube as the program was going through some known bugs that were impeding users from implementing it.
 I switched over to yt_dlp which was a bit tricky converting the function in Python.
 I did end up getting better quality downloading and audio, which was a nice win for me.

+In the end, OpenAI was having trouble with accepting my request and responding as I was limited to a certain number of free request and am working it out with them to continue testing